wb-mirta/core/packages/mirta-cli/README.md

 ### `release` options

---dry

-    Runs the command in simulation mode ("dry run"), showing changes that would be made without actually applying them.
+`--dry` runs the command in simulation mode ("dry run"), showing changes that would be made without actually applying them.
 Useful for previewing changes before application.

---preid <custom-pre-release-id>

-    Sets a custom prefix for the pre-release version, which is appended to the package version number (e.g., beta.1).
+`--preid <custom-pre-release-id>` sets a custom prefix for the pre-release version, which is appended to the package version number (e.g., beta.1).
 This option allows creating pre-release versions such as alpha, beta, RC, etc., before the official stable release.

---skipPrompts

-    Skips interactive user queries.
+`--skipPrompts` skips interactive user queries.
 The command runs automatically using default values or predefined settings.

---skipGit

-    Ignores actions related to the Git version control system, such as committing changes, creating commit tags, or pushing updates to a remote repository.
+`--skipGit` ignores actions related to the Git version control system, such as committing changes, creating commit tags, or pushing updates to a remote repository.
 Might be useful if you wish to manage Git operations manually later.

 ### `publish` options

---dry

-    Runs the command in simulation mode ("dry run"), showing changes that would be made without actually applying them.
+`--dry` runs the command in simulation mode ("dry run"), showing changes that would be made without actually applying them.
 Useful for previewing changes before application.

---skipBuild

-    Excludes running the build process after updating package versions.
+`--skipBuild` excludes running the build process after updating package versions.
 Skips executing tasks defined in the build pipeline, allowing you to decide whether recompilation is necessary after changing version numbers.

---skipGit

-    Ignores actions related to the Git version control system, such as committing changes, creating commit tags, or pushing updates to a remote repository.
+`--skipGit` ignores actions related to the Git version control system, such as committing changes, creating commit tags, or pushing updates to a remote repository.
 Might be useful if you wish to manage Git operations manually later.